AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-file-management.md

 >[!NOTE]
 >
-> For more details on the configurations on file management, see *Prevent deletion of checked out files* and *Prevent deletion of referenced files* sections in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+> For more details on the configurations on file management, view *Prevent deletion of checked out files* and *Prevent deletion of referenced files* sections in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 If your administrator has given the file delete permission to all user, then the following message is displayed when you delete files containing references: